indic-dict/stardict-sanskrit/README.md

 ## Initial  setup.
 * Extract the latest stardict tools package (<https://sourceforge.net/projects/stardict-4/files/3.0.1/stardict-tools-3.0.1.tar.bz2/download>) in ~/stardict/tools directory.
 Then do `cd stardict/tools` and build it (Run `./configure` and `make` as described in the INSTALL file in the directory - but don't remove the compiled binaries from the src directory.).
   * A shortcut if you are running Linux on a 64 bit computer: Just `git clone --depth 1 https://github.com/sanskrit-coders/stardict` in your home directory.
+* Clone dict-tools repo.
+(You can use `git clone --depth 1 https://github.com/sanskrit-coders/dict-tools.git` to get just the latest files.)
 * Clone this repo.
 (You can use `git clone --depth 1 https://github.com/sanskrit-coders/stardict-sanskrit.git` to get just the latest files.)

 ## Update dictionary files